You already have all the money you need.

 To establish your starting point, you must learn exactly how much money you have, how much debt you’re carrying, and where your money is going on a monthly basis.

-We do this with the Money Snapshot, a one-page spreadsheet that gathers all of your information in one place so that you have a crystal clear picture of your finances.
+We start with the Money Snapshot, a short worksheet that gathers all of your information in one place so that you have a crystal clear picture of your finances.

 When I realized how we were really doing financially, I totally freaked out.